-28.2 CLAIMS PAID IN EXCESS OF 30 DAYS OF RECEIPT
+26.2 CLAIMS PAID IN EXCESS OF 30 DAYS OF RECEIPT

-Section 59(2) of the act states that "a medical scheme shall pay to a member or a supplier of service, any benefit owing to that member or supplier of service within 30 days after the day on which the claim in respect of such benefit was received by the medical scheme."
+Section 59(2) of the Act states that: "A medical scheme shall, in the case where an account has been rendered, subject to the provisions of this Act and the rules of the medical scheme concerned, pay to a member or a supplier of service, any benefit owing to that member or supplier of service within 30 days after the day on which the claim in respect of such benefit was received by the medical scheme."
 The scheme endeavours to pay all claims within 30 days of receipt, however processing of a few claims is occasionally delayed due to procedures to ensure their validity.
 The claims paid outside of 30 days are investigated by management to ensure this matter is effectively managed.